veltzer/openbook/README.md

 Where can I see some results?
 ------------------------------
-Check out the PDFs and other outputs in %(website)s.
+Check out the PDFs and other outputs in https://veltzer.github.io/openbook.

 Why is there so little documentation?
 --------------------------------------